NexiusTailer/Ultimate-Creator/README.md

 5. Open server.cfg file and add "creator" in line "filterscripts" after a space

 ## Related works:
-With these scripts you can also extend the functionality and simplify the process of creating your works
+With these scripts you can also extend the functionality and simplify the process of creating your projects

 [Cinematic Camera Mover](http://forum.sa-mp.com/showthread.php?t=329813)
 [Zamaroht TextDraw Editor](http://forum.sa-mp.com/showthread.php?t=406833)